ory/docs/docs/use-cases/passwordless.md

 For example, consider the case where the passkey for a particular application is stored in the Android OS on your mobile phone.
 If you need to log into the application from a PC, you can use the passkey on your mobile phone to verify your identity.
-In this case, you would select a BLE (Bluetooth Low Energy) device as the external authenticator on the PC and, after pairing your phone with the PC, you are prompted to verify your identity on the mobile phone.
-This authentication step is a one-off and, in particular, the passkey **is not transferred to the PC**.
+In this case, you select a BLE (Bluetooth Low Energy) device as the external authenticator on the PC and, after pairing your phone with the PC, you are prompted to verify your identity on the mobile phone.
+This authentication step is a one-off and the passkey is not transferred to the PC.

 Using this remote authentication protocol, you can use your mobile phone as an external authenticator for any device that supports
 WebAuthn, without leaving any trace of your credentials on that device.